Observables from Time-propagation TDDFT

 from gpaw import GPAW

-atoms = read('struct.xyz')
+atoms = read('structure.xyz')

 # Add dipole moment corrections to center of metallic nanoparticle